shoov/test-example/README.md

+**Don't clone this repo, but fork it - as Shoov is aware to the repository name, so for the sake of the example, we want to make sure your test is unique**

 # Installation

+1. Fork this repo, and clone it
 1. Install mocha globally ``npm install -g mocha``
 1. Follow [installation](https://github.com/webdriverio/webdrivercss#install) notes for all the dependencies
 1. Login to (Shoov)[http://shoov.gizra.com] and follow instructions to get your access token